 We utilize a number of renewable energy systems, all of which are listed below.
 The total energy generated by these systems is not yet integrated into our utility tracking.
 However, we hope to include these values in future reports.
 We do not use renewable fuels such as biogas at any of our owned facilities.
-However, wood is burned to heat some small buildings at Cedar Glen.
-We sell electricity generated by our PV panels at our Markham facility in the amount of roughly 95 MWh annually.
+However, wood is burned to heat some small buildings at YMCA Cedar Glen.
+We sell electricity generated by our PV panels at our Markham YMCA in the amount of roughly 95 MWh annually.

-Renewable Energy System Type Location Description FY2020-2021 energy production Used on site or sold to grid Electric Markham 75 kW roof-mounted solar PV 341 GJ (95 MWh) Sold to grid Electric Cooper Koo 3 kW roof-mounted solar PV N/A - to be tracked in future Used on site for EV charging Thermal Central Unglazed solar thermal collectors N/A - not currently operating due to damage Used on site Thermal Scarborough Centre Glazed solar thermal collectors N/A - not currently operating due to damage Used on site Thermal Cedar Glen Wood burning heat for greenhouse 60 GJ (17 MWh) Assumes roughly 20 GJ per face cord of wood.
-Approximately 3 cords of wood consumed in 2020.
-Used on site to heat greenhouse
+Renewable Energy System Type Location Description FY2021-2022 energy production Used on site or sold to grid Electric Markham YMCA 75 kW roof- mounted solar PV 311 GJ (86 MWh) Sold to grid Electric Cooper Koo Family YMCA 3 kW roof- mounted solar PV N/A - to be tracked in future Used on site for EV charging Thermal Central YMCA Unglazed solar thermal collectors N/A - not currently operating due to damage Used on site Thermal Scarborough YMCA Glazed solar thermal collectors N/A - not currently operating due to damage Used on site Thermal YMCA Cedar Glen Outdoor Centre Wood burning heat for greenhouse 60 GJ (17 MWh) Assumes roughly 20 GJ per face cord of wood.
+Approximately 3 cords of wood consumed Used on site to heat greenhouse